oracle/vagrant-projects/OLCNE/README.md

 - `NB_WORKERS` (default: 2): number of worker nodes to provision.
 At least one worker node is required.
 - `BIND_PROXY` (default: `false`): bind the kubectl proxy port (8001) from the (first) master to the Vagrant host.
+This is required if you want to access the Kubernetes Dashboard from a browser on your host.
 __Note__: you only need this if you want to expose the kubectl proxy to other hosts in your network.